ibuttimer/tidder/README.md

   - Create a project in the [Firebase Console](https://console.firebase.google.com/)
   - Follow the *Add Firebase to your Android app* instructions to add an app for each variant:
-    - com.ianbuttimer.tidder.free
+    - com.ianbuttimer.tidderish.free
-    - com.ianbuttimer.tidder.freeMax
+    - com.ianbuttimer.tidderish.freeMax
-    - com.ianbuttimer.tidder.full
+    - com.ianbuttimer.tidderish.full
   - Download the `google-services.json` file to the [app](app) folder

 ## Usage ##